Thank you for visiting the B. A. Baker portfolio page.

 - An ongoing series of blogs published on my own website that examine different parts of the entire decade of the 2010s.
 Some articles are autobiographical reflections, some are deep-dives into media topics, and some are simple vignettes about forgotten moments that help paint the picture as a whole.

 - My goal with the blog series is to provide a valuable, inevitably biased cultural artifact for historians studying the 2010s many decades in the future.
-Nearly 100 articles posted so far.
+Over 100 articles posted so far.

 Fiction – Prose